Reviews You Can Rely On

 Credit: Sara Aranda

 Arguably just as important as the metric above, this is where we begin to focus more on the technical performance of the shorts.
 Intended for the warmer months of the year, being breathable and well-ventilated will help mitigate excessive sweating and discomfort.
 Looser leg openings will vent more easily than shorts with a slim and next-to-the-skin cut.
 Having thinner and lightweight fabric also contributes to greater airflow.
-A note on breathability, however, is that the models that breathe the best won't be as comforting in the wind or cold temperatures.
+A note on breathability, however, is that the models that breathe the best might not be as comfortable if it's very windy or very cold out (for that, you might need hiking pants).

 Even with short inseams, material that is denser and stiffer, such as those whose primary fabric is cotton, won't allow for optimal moisture-wicking and temperature regulation on muggy days.
 Ideal for when the sky is overcast (yet, who can predict that), thicker options may only offer average results.
 While added length implies more insulation in general, the knee-length styles are hopefully open enough at the hemline to allow ample air circulation.
-Sometimes, pockets will be mesh-lined, which helps.
-A good trick to check for adequate breathability is to see if you can blow air through the fabric with your mouth, or vice versa, breathe in.
-Another easier trick is to just hold up the fabric to a light source.
+We've seen an increase in mesh-lined pockets, which helps with airflow and quick drying capabilities.
+Keep an eye out for added ventilation features like perforated holes or scalloped hems.
+A good trick to check for adequate breathability is to see if you can blow air through the fabric with your mouth or, vice versa, breathe air in.
+Another easy trick is to hold up the fabric to a light source.
 Fabric that generously allows air to pass through will typically have a more open weave, allowing light to pass through as well.
+If a pair has a DWR treatment and is highly water resistant, then breathability will likely be diminished, but not entirely.

 Credit: Sara Aranda